boschrexroth/ctrlx-automation-sdk/samples-net/README.md

       </configuration>

 ## Install the VS Code extensions from Marketplace
-Finally we have to install some extensions for .NET to be ready for coding.
+Finally, we have to install some extensions for .NET to be ready for coding.

 ![C# extension](./../images/csharpextension.png)

 + Click on the __Remote Explorer__ from the menu.
-+ Choose __Open Folder in WSL__.
++ Choose __Open Folder in the virtual machine.
 + Open any __.NET sample directory (e.g. hello.world).__

 ![.NET Sample](./../images/wsl-helloworld.png)